Flight level: Transition altitude

 The transition layer is the airspace between the transition altitude and the transition level.

 According to these definitions the transition layer is 0–500 ft thick.
-Aircraft are not normally assigned to fly at the "'transition level'" as this would provide inadequate separation from traffic flying on QNH at the transition altitude.
-Instead, the lowest usable "'flight level'" is the transition level plus 500 ft.
+Aircraft are not normally assigned to fly at the transition level as this would provide inadequate separation from traffic flying on QNH at the transition altitude.
+Instead, the lowest usable flight level is the transition level plus 500 ft.

-However, in some countries, such as Norway for example, the transition level is determined by adding a buffer of minimum 1000 ft (depending on QNH) to the transition altitude.
+However, in some countries, such as Norway and the United Kingdom for example, the transition level is determined by adding a buffer of minimum 1000 ft (depending on QNH) to the transition altitude.
 Therefore, aircraft may be flying at both transition level and transition altitude, and still be vertically separated by at least 1000 ft.
 In those areas the transition layer will be 1000–1500 ft thick, depending on QNH.